Splitting (psychology): Mechanism

 The individual will then devalue the person that they once idealised.
-Often then the splitting process becomes behavioural and the subject will often abruptly lash out or cut contact with the person that they devalued causing a great deal of inner group conflict and distress.
+Often then the splitting process becomes behavioral and the subject will often abruptly lash out or cut contact with the person that they now devalue, causing a great deal of inner group conflict and distress.
 In order to prevent perceived judgement from others, the subject will often engage in a stage of justification of their actions by convincing those around them of the validity of their claims that the devalued party is entirely bad and that they are purely a victim.

 With people with Cluster B personality disorders, this often involves the embellishment or invention of grievances that garner an emotional response from those around them that they feel matches their own distress at the situation.
-The more valuable the social bond they are trying to preserve or the higher their general need for social acceptance, the higher the probability that they engage in psychologically abusive behaviour.
+The more valuable the social bond they are trying to preserve or the higher their general need for social acceptance, the higher the probability that they engage in psychologically abusive behavior.
 This can cause intense psychological distress in the person they are devaluing and can be met by legal challenges of abuse or slander.

 Splitting also impacts self-esteem, as the dichotomous good or bad thinking is applied to an individual's own self image and how they perceive themselves.

 Management

-For the loved ones of those with BPD there are several seemingly contradictory factors to balance:
+For the loved ones of those with borderline personality disorder there are several seemingly contradictory factors to balance: